omissis/sublime-behat-syntax/README.md

 ## Installation

-Use Package Control or Clone the repo in your personal Sublime Tex t3 Packages folder.
+Use Package Control or Clone the repo in your personal Sublime Text 3 Packages folder.

 ## Basic usage